C-Chads/tinygl/README.md

 * Added glGetString() for GL_VENDOR, GL_RENDERER, GL_VERSION, and GL_LICENSE

+* Added comprehensive glGetError() functionality

 * Fixed a myriad of bugs and... weirdnesses

+* Tuned the triangle rasterizer to near-perfection.

 Note that this Softrast **is not GL 1.1 compliant** and does not constitute a complete GL implementation.